Rikuto13ten/IntTextField/README.md

 This library simplifies the process of taking integer input by ensuring that only numeric values are accepted and handled in the text field.

 ## Usage
+Int can be handled as is in TextField as shown below.<br>
-This compose inherits from TextField, so you can use its options as is.
+Also, this compose inherits from TextField, so you can use its options as is.
 ```kotlin
 var num by remember { mutableIntStateOf(0) }